If you buy something through a link on this page, we may earn a small commission. How this works.

 LED light therapy is noninvasive, so no recovery time is required.
 You should be able to continue with your everyday activities once your treatment is over.

-In-office LED light therapy requires up to 10 sessions (or more), each spaced out about a week apart.
+In-office LED light therapy requires up to 10 sessions or more, each spaced out about a week apart.
 You may start to see minor results after your first session.
-Results will be more dramatic and noticeable once you’ve finished all your treatments.
+Results will be more dramatic and noticeable once you’ve finished all of your treatments.

-Even after you’ve achieved the recommended amount of sessions, your results aren’t permanent.
+Even after you’ve achieved the recommended number of sessions, your results aren’t permanent.

-Home LED light therapy treatments aren’t as dramatic because the light frequencies are not as high.
+Home LED light therapy treatments aren’t as dramatic because the light frequencies aren’t as high.
 You should follow the manufacturer’s instructions.